viperML/neohome/src/content/blog/declarative-ubuntu/index.md

   code
 ```

-This metapackages can be trivially built with
+This meta-packages can be trivially built with

 ```
 dpkg-deb --build --root-owner-group stage1 stage1.deb